 Your basket is currently empty!

 In academia’s ‘publish or perish’ culture, quality often suffers for quantity.
-This post advocates for slow scholarship, emphasising how prioritising quality over quantity in academic publishing can lead to more impactful research and greater personal satisfaction.
+This post advocates for slower scholarship, emphasising how prioritising quality over quantity in academic publishing can lead to more impactful research and greater personal satisfaction.
 Learn practical strategies to integrate this approach into your daily academic practice for meaningful contributions to your field.

 In So Good They Can’t Ignore You, Cal Newport argues that true career satisfaction comes from building rare, valuable skills rather than “following your passion.”
 For academics, focusing on skill development rather than elusive passions fosters control, mission, and fulfillment in higher education careers, where impact and autonomy matter most.